OmarEhab007/delivery/tests/README.md

 5. **MongoDB Connection**: Tests use an in-memory MongoDB server to avoid affecting production data.
 This requires proper setup and teardown.

+6. **End-to-End Test Dependencies**: The end-to-end tests run sequentially and depend on the success of previous steps.
+If an early step fails, subsequent tests will also fail.

 ## Using Tests as Documentation

 Even if tests cannot be directly executed due to environment or configuration issues, the test files serve as valuable documentation for the API: